Homemade weed is tastier and healthier. Besides, growing weed is pretty much a straightforward process.

 Northern Lights is an iconic strain that was first developed in America around the 1970s and brought to the Netherlands in the 1980s, where it quickly became a coffee shop staple.
 Northern Lights is derived from the Afghani Indica which is reflected in its properties – it is quite a compact plant but one that produces a lot of THC.

 It was initially developed for indoor cultivation but can also be cultivated outside.
-She is noted for its resistance to disease and mould, as well as being generally straightforward to grow.
+She is noted for its resistance to disease and mold, as well as being generally straightforward to grow.

 Northern Lights has a sweet taste and gives a comfortable stoned body feeling, ideal for relaxation and for alleviating pain.